- be Queensland-based

-- partner with a Queensland-based business or end-user organisation capable of progressing the translation and practical application of the project in Queensland and potentially in export markets
+- partner with a Queensland-based end-user organisation capable of progressing the translation and practical application of the project in Queensland and potentially in export markets

 - address the objectives of the challenge:

-- enhance the competitiveness of our elite athletes and teams, including those preparing for the 2018 Commonwealth Games or for the 2020 Olympic Games
+- enhance the competitiveness of our elite athletes and teams, including those who were preparing for the 2018 Commonwealth Games or for the 2020 Olympic Games

 - promote healthy and active lifestyles through greater participation in sport and exercise.

 For more informatin on eligibility, please refer to the guidelines.

 Three organisations in 2018 and three organisations in 2017 received funding to further develop an innovative product to benefit elite athletes as well as encourage Queenslanders to participate in sport.
 Over 12 months the recipients will work with sporting and industry partners to refine their high-tech offering ready for market.

 For future rounds, projects might include: